odedmasala/masala-media-app/README.md

+# Masala Media - Social Network

 Welcome to Masala Media, a social networking platform built using the MERN (MongoDB, Express, React, Node.js) stack and following the MVC (Model-View-Controller) architecture.

 ## Project Description

 This project was built as a personal learning exercise to gain experience in full-stack web development.
 The goal was to create a functioning social networking platform with features such as user authentication, posts and comments, and a feed of posts from friends.

 To achieve this, the application was built using the MERN stack and following the MVC architecture.
 This allowed for a separation of concerns between the data (Model), user interface (View), and application logic (Controller).
+The server is built in a JS file named `server` and is built using the Express.js framework.

 ## Notable Features

-- User authentication: Users are able to create accounts and log in to the application.
-This is achieved using JSON Web Tokens for secure authentication.
+- User authentication: Users are able to create accounts and log in to the application using formik and yup for form validation.
+To access the services on the server, JSON Web Tokens (JWT) are used for secure authentication.

 - Posts and comments: Users are able to create posts and leave comments on other users' posts.
 This allows for the creation of a dynamic feed of content within the application.